 It is not a secret that many latest car models are equipped with factory-installed infotainment systems which can be connected with Apple iPhones or Android smartphones.
 For Apple, it is Apple CarPlay but Android Auto.

 Which one is better or pros and cons, it is not my task.
 Only I would like to mention that this car’s feature can make the buyer feel confused.
-For example, I like 2017 Ford Mustang it has factory installed Android Auto, but you have just a couple of weeks back bought a brand-new iPhone 7 Plus.
+For example, I like the 2017 Ford Mustang it has factory installed Android Auto, but you have just a couple of weeks back bought a brand-new iPhone 7 Plus.

 Sorry, I was not right in my previous sentence.
 Latest cars, 2017 model year for sure, offers both systems you just need to mention it when making an order.